 A Blur Busters Holiday 2017 Special Feature by Mark D. Rejhon

-Before I Explain Blur Busters Law of Guaranteed Minimum Motion Blur
+Before I Explain Blur Busters Law for Display Motion Blur

 For those new to Blur Busters, I am the co-author of a peer reviewed conference paper (along with researchers from NOKIA, NIST.gov and Keltek) on successfully photographing display motion blur which several websites have now adopted, including RTINGS, TFTCentral, SWEclockers, HDTVtest, etc. The most prominent site of these, RTING.com, credits me (here, here, and in the Credit Screen of the below YouTube) for my invention in inexpensively photographing display motion blur.